Comingle/OSSex/README.md

 ...
 ```

-The `Device` object has a `device` struct that can be accessed to determine the device's capabilities.
+The `Toy` object has a `device` struct that can be accessed to determine the device's capabilities.
 The struct's contents are currently:

 ```
 struct {